Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

-That said, many firms will continue to offer two-year training contracts and will not be required to shorten this period of training if a candidate has already acquired some relevant QWE – check with your shortlisted firms to see what their preferences are.
+That said, many firms will continue to offer two-year training contracts and won’t be required to shorten this period of training if a candidate has already acquired some relevant QWE – as ever, check with your shortlisted firms to see what their preferences are.

-A transition period will run from 2021 to 2032 to enable candidates who are already enrolled on the GDL or LPC to qualify as solicitors via this route.
+A transition period will run until 2032 to enable candidates who are already enrolled on the GDL or LPC to qualify as solicitors via this route.
 So, if you had already started your GDL or LPC before the SQE was introduced, you can choose which route to take to qualify.

 First step to qualifying: graduate law conversion/SQE prep courses

 Various universities and law schools offer graduate law conversion courses.
 Following the introduction of the SQE, these are now optional.
 However, non-law students should undertake additional training before taking the SQE.
-If you have accepted a training contract offer with a specific firm, it might be that they will require you to complete a law conversion course with a specific education provider before starting the SQE with them.
+If you’ve accepted a training contract offer with a specific firm, it might be that it’ll require you to complete a law conversion course with a specific education provider before starting the SQE with them.

 Previously all graduate law conversions had one name – the GDL, but universities are now launching revamped conversion courses under a range of different names to adjust what they teach in line with the SQE.